particle-iot/docs/src/content/reference/device-os/firmware.md

 ### setActiveSim()

-The {{device}} can use either the built-in MFF2 embedded Particle SIM card or an external nano SIM card in the SIM card connector.
+The device can use either the built-in MFF2 embedded Particle SIM card or an external nano SIM card in the SIM card connector.
 The active SIM card setting is stored in non-volatile memory and only needs to be set once.
 The setting will be preserved across reset, power down, and firmware upgrades.